-We’ve also been supporting education initiatives in the region from the Bangkok office since the early 2000s.
 Our team of specialists work closely with clients as well as our other offices in Asia Pacific to provide a truly integrated service that is second to none.

-In thermal power, our Thailand-based team has provided technical advisory support to owners and investors on gas, coal, biomass and energy from waste projects in Thailand and throughout South East Asia.
+In thermal power, our local team has provided technical advisory support to owners and investors on gas, coal, biomass and energy from waste projects in Thailand and throughout South East Asia.
 We are familiar with the latest technological developments at all scales of power plants, from a few MWs up to several 1000 MWs.

 Our combined project experience and research track record supports optimal performance and reliable design of our client’s projects.

 Lighting up Bangkok skyline are spectacular twin cable stay bridges straddling a meander in the Chao Phraya River.
 It forms part of the Thai capital’s Industrial Ring Road, connecting industrial areas in Samut Prakarn with the Port of Bangkok.
 Mott MacDonald in a consortium with Epsilon and Norconsult Civil Engineering undertook the feasibility study and preliminary and detailed design of the £128M project for the Department of Rural Roads, Bangkok.

 We’re project managing and supervising major water supply projects and designing highways and industrial infrastructure.
 We’re also leading a study for three new mass transit lines in Bangkok.

 We are working to widen a four-lane highway on the Greater Mekong Subregion East-West Economic Corridor and won the detailed engineering design of Tak-Mae Sod highway for the Department of Highways.
 On behalf of the World Bank, we're introducing an innovative public private partnership for the Thailand Highways Management project.
 And we're carrying out feasibility studies on the Yellow, Brown and Pink mass transit lines for the Office of Transport and Traffic Policy and Planning.